Football Championship of the Ukrainian SSR: Championship of cities

-The first nationwide football competitions in Ukraine were established in 1921 as inter-cities competition of the Ukrainian SSR.
+The first nationwide football competitions in Ukraine were established in 1921 as an inter-city competition of the Ukrainian SSR.
 The city teams consisted of different players from various teams of a particular city.
 Until 1930 the competition took place in Kharkiv, in 1931 it was conducted in Kyiv, and in 1932 – in Dnipropetrovsk and Zaporizhzhia.

-In 1936 the competition was consolidated into the Soviet competitions with some of its teams qualified for the Soviet Top League.
-The championship itself became a republican level competition with its best team qualifying for the Soviet competitions.
+In 1936, the competition was consolidated into the Soviet competitions, with some of its teams qualifying for the Soviet Top League.
+The championship itself became a republican level competition, with its best team qualifying for the Soviet competitions.